processone/docs.ejabberd.im/content/admin/guide/index.md

 ### List of ejabberd Commands [list-eja-commands]

-`ejabberd` includes a few ejabberd Commands by default.
+`ejabberd` includes a few ejabberd Commands by default as listed below.
 When more modules are installed, new commands may be available in the frontends.

 The easiest way to get a list of the available commands, and get help for them is to use the ejabberdctl script: